-After completion of 90 credit hours, students should file an "Application for Graduation" form in the CAS Student Services Office, Scofield 9.
+After completion of 75-90 credit hours, students should apply for graduation in Pathway.
 After the application is filed, CAS Student Services will review the degree audit and notify students of their status towards degree completion through UMKC Connect.
 Students will be sent a "Flag" or "Kudo" in UMKC Connect that indicates:

 - Any remaining general education core and CAS degree requirements.

 - Any deficiencies for the major/minor.
-Students are referred to their faculty advisor for any questions pertaining to major or minor potions of the degree audit.
+Students are referred to their faculty advisor for any questions pertaining to major or minor portions of the degree audit.

 If students have not already met with the faculty advisor for their program to review the major/minor portions of the degree audit, then they are encouraged to do as soon as the application for graduation is submitted.

 There are several other important components of the graduation process that the student is solely responsible for completing: